simple-java-mail/smtp-connection-pool/smtp-connection-pool-camel/README.md

 # Camel Mail adapter

-This optional module makes Camel Mail select the `smtppool` Jakarta Mail facade.
+This optional module makes Camel Mail select the pooled `smtppool` Jakarta Mail transport.
 It contains no pool registry, allocator, delegate resolver, or independent failure policy; those stay in `smtp-connection-pool-jakarta-provider`.

 It targets Camel Mail `4.21.x` and Java 17.
 It is available since `4.0.0`.